-The shotgun is seen as the all around problem solver for home defense.
+The shotgun is seen as the all-around problem solver for home defense.
 To an extent this is true but without proper selection, training, and forethought, the shotgun will be underutilized as a proper tool in defending your home and property.

-The shotgun is easily the most effective among the common defensive sidearm.
+The shotgun is easily the most effective among the common defensive firearms.
 From the single shot shotgun to tactical models with extended magazines and AR-15-type stocks, the shotgun is widely used for home defense.

 “SOME BELIEVE THAT THE SHOTGUN HAS GREAT DETERRENT VALUE, AND THE RACKING NOISE OF A NEW SHELL IN THE CHAMBER IS AN UNMISTAKABLE SOUND.”

 Some believe the shotgun has great deterrent value, and the racking noise of a new shell in the chamber is an unmistakable sound.
 A burglar motivated by profit may decide that “feet don’t fail me now” is a good option.
 For those choosing the shotgun for rural defense, there are plenty of deadly predators in the country, such as feral dogs, mountain lions, and other dangerous animals.